 Radiologists are doctors specially trained to interpret the images and carry out more complex examinations.
-They are supported by radiographers who are highly trained to carry out X-rays and other imaging procedures.
+They are supported by Radiographers who are highly trained to carry out x-rays and other imaging procedures.

-What is a percutaneous lymph node biopsy?
+What is a percutaneous biopsy?

-A needle biopsy is a way of taking a small piece of tissue out of your body, using only a tiny incision, so that it can be examined under a microscope by a pathologist, an expert in making diagnoses from tissue samples.
+A needle biopsy is a way of taking a small piece of tissue out of your body, using only a tiny incision, so that it can be examined under a microscope by a Pathologist, an expert in making diagnoses from tissue samples.
 It is called a percutaneous biopsy because this biopsy is carried out through the skin.

-Why do I need a percutaneous lymph node biopsy?
+Why do I need a percutaneous biopsy?

-Other tests that you probably have had performed, such as an ultrasound scan or a CT scan, will have shown that there is an area of abnormal lymph node tissue inside your body.

-From the scan, it is not always possible to say exactly what the abnormality is due to, and the simplest way of finding out is by taking a tiny piece of it away for a pathologist to examine.
+Other tests that you probably have had performed, such as an ultrasound scan, CT scan or MRI scan, will have shown that there is an area of abnormal tissue inside your body.
+From the scan, it is not always possible to determine the true nature of the abnormality, and the simplest way of finding out is by taking a tiny piece of it away for a Pathologist to examine.